Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And the improvement that allows that could lead to improvements in all our vaccines, but there’s a lot more resistance to improving our vaccines than you’d think.

-Most of us who grew up within the safety net created by vaccines can’t really understand the pain that was experienced by earlier generations simply caused by living in a world without them…
+Most of us who grew up within the safety net created by vaccines can’t truly understand the pain that was experienced by earlier generations caused by simply living in a world without them.

-And when we got them, it took multiple attempts to get it right.
+And when we did get good vaccines, it took multiple attempts to get it right.

-Even after our first pass at vaccination, COVID is still giving us a glimpse into that harsh reality of how vulnerable we really are to these microscopic pathogens.
+Even after our first pass at vaccination, COVID still gives us a glimpse into the harsh reality of how vulnerable we are to these microscopic pathogens.

-Some might consider it a failure to continue seeing negative outcomes after only the first attempt at vaccination, but anyone who would say otherwise would have to be familiar with the reality of trial and error.
+Some might consider it a failure to continue seeing negative outcomes after only the first attempt at vaccination.
+However, anyone who would say otherwise would have to be familiar with the reality of trial and error.
 Failures of this type should be expected.

 Thinking we’d get it right on our first try seems the most unrealistic of all positions.

-Then adjuvants are used to activate the immune response in the same way the more harmful parts, which have now been removed, would have.
+Then, adjuvants activate the immune response in the same way the more harmful parts, which have been removed, would have.

-This allows us to get the right immune response with the lowest risk.
+This allows us to get the correct immune response with the lowest risk.

-Naturally, this is going to take a few tries to get it right.
+Naturally, it will take a few tries to get it right.

 Improving vaccine technology, whether it be the antigen or adjuvant, is an ongoing process.
 As a result, it’s far too easy to confuse folks by misrepresenting different aspects of vaccine history.